Ah…it is post-Thanksgiving.

 - The gift of knowledge and skills

-An excellent time to brush up on skills or learn new ones.
+Winter is here, and that means an excellent time to brush up on skills or learn new ones.

 Go to a field or local open space and brush up on your navigation skills.